CodingItWrong/codingitwrong.com/_posts/2018-05-26-javascript-private-fields-and-object-oriented-design.md

 tags: [javascript, oo]
 ---

+*Update 2018-08-27: updated packages to Babel 7 release versions.*

-[Babel beta 7.0.0-beta.49](https://github.com/babel/babel/releases/tag/v7.0.0-beta.49) has just been released, and with it [support for private fields](https://github.com/babel/babel/pull/7842).
+Babel 7 is now released, and ever since [beta 49](https://github.com/babel/babel/releases/tag/v7.0.0-beta.49) Babel has had [support for private fields](https://github.com/babel/babel/pull/7842).
 If you aren't familiar with private fields/properties, check out [Axel Rauschmayer's overview of the private fields proposal](http://2ality.com/2017/07/class-fields.html).

 Having this feature available in Babel has gotten me thinking about how we can use private fields in our code and how they influence our designs.
 And I think the possibilities are pretty significant.
 To see why, let’s look at a scenario when we might want to refactor our code to private fields, and the impact it has.
 (Or you can just skip to the end for [the theory](#design-influences).)